tytydraco/yessleep/out/This_Job_Is_Hell_part_1.md

 After the breakup they asked me if I could begin working overtime.
 The hours flew by like seconds there, I’d get extra money, and it’s not like I had anything else to do so I agreed.

-One day a month later I was there at 5:00 clacking away at a keyboard.
+About a month later I was there at 5:00 clacking away at my keyboard.
 The entire office was cleaned out, the lights droned, and the only noise I could hear was a printer puking out pages.

 “We need to talk,” Sam somehow appeared behind me.